 In 1922, Lenin informed his minister of culture that “you must remember that of all the arts for us the most important is the cinema.”
 It is the goal of this web-site to demonstrate that early Soviet cinema is not the exception, even as it is the most heralded of such convergences; rather, the explicit linking of art, culture, revolution and philosophy has inspired a great many of the seminal works and theories of cinema history as well as today’s new media practices.

-I organize the web-site through ten chronological moments (HISTORY) where media is theorized, by someone who is making it, and as a vital component of political struggle.
+I organize the web-site through ten chronological moments (10 Media Praxis Histories) where media is theorized, by someone who is making it, and as a vital component of political struggle.
 The site archives theoretical writing, video clips, and related web-based activity from ten periods in media history, commencing with the years surrounding the Russian revolution, then moving to the Popular Front in France, Germany and the US in the 1930s, to the beatniks and underground denizens of American bohemia in the New American Cinema of the 40s and 50s, and then to the cinema connected to the decolonization of the third world in the 60s, and in France and the UK in and after 1968, then to feminism and the black Atlantic of the 70s and 80s, AIDS and ethnographic film in the 1980s and 90s, and concluding with media organizing that occurs in and about cyberspace in our time.

 MEDIA PRAXIS demonstrates a filmmakers’ ontology of film: what filmmakers know and learn about the medium they shoot, edit, and project because they engage in its sensuous activity.
 Unlike most collections of writing by filmmakers, the web-site relies upon neither interviews nor memoirs.
 This challenges the distinction typically drawn between those capable of and qualified to make systematic claims about the media (its theorists) and those whose ruminations are about the particular, daily, and technical (its producers).